Free Family Tree Templates (Word, PDF, Illustrator)

 Step 2: Choose an appropriate template

-Creating a family tree can be a daunting and mentally engaging task.
+Creating the tree can be a daunting and mentally engaging task.
 However, you can simplify the process by using a suitable template.
-There are multiple types of templates you can use to create family trees.
-Some of them may be characterized based on the number of generations you want to include, and some by the use of the family tree.
-In this case, you should choose a template that is appropriate for your kids, which means a colorful and simple family tree.
+There are multiple types of templates you can use to create these trees.
+Some of them may be characterized based on the number of generations you want to include, and some by the use of the tree.
+In this case, you should choose a template that is appropriate for your kids, which means a colorful and simple tree.
 This way, your children will save time and effort in completing and comprehending it.

 Step 3: Draft an outline with all the family members